The MRS REU program is designed to engage students with the scientific process at all levels. Program participants have the opportunity to:

 - Present the results of independent research in front of faculty and peers.

-The multiple skills acquired as a result of this process make REU program participants competitive applicants for graduate school and strong candidates for jobs in biological research.
+The multiple skills acquired as a result of this process make REU program participants competitive applicants for graduate school and stronger candidates for jobs in biological research.

 Ther core component of the MRS REU program that facilitates the learning objectives stated above: